OfficeDev/VBA-content/VBA/Excel-VBA/articles/workbook-followhyperlink-method-excel.md

 # Workbook.FollowHyperlink Method (Excel)

-Displays a cached document, if it?s already been downloaded.
+Displays a cached document, if it's already been downloaded.
 Otherwise, this method resolves the hyperlink, downloads the target document, and displays the document in the appropriate application.

 ## Syntax